AngleProtocol/angle-docs/governance/angle-token.md

 The ANGLE token is the backbone of the Angle Protocol allowing it to be governed in a fully decentralized way.

 The vision for the ANGLE distribution is that it needs to be multi-year, extended, and sustainable until the protocol reaches ubiquity.
-With this in mind, the token distribution was broken down as follows:
+With this in mind, the token distribution is broken down as follows:

 ![ANGLE Distribution](../.gitbook/assets/angle-token-allocation.jpg)